Jack J. Grynberg: Later career

 Grynberg was also instrumental in the 1990s in helping discover the Kashagan Field in Kazakhstan, one of the largest oil field discoveries in the last 30 years.

 The Kashagan Field is estimated to hold 9 Goilbbl of recoverable oil and 25 Tcuft of natural gas.
 Grynberg was one of the first western oilmen to develop relations with Kazakh President Nursultan Nazarbayev before the collapse of the Soviet Union.
 This relationship and others provided him with access to complex and confidential data.

 According to court records, it was Grynberg who provided the introductions and data for BG, BP, Statoil, ARCO, Transworld Oil and others to enter the region in the late 1980s and early 1990s.
 When the consortium of major American oil companies fell apart, BG cut its own deal for the Karachagnak gas/condensate field and attempted to exclude Grynberg from the deal.
 Grynberg sued in Texas, and much of the Texas court case is sealed.

 When BP attempted to exclude Grynberg from its 9.5% stake in its Kashagan stake, Grynberg sued them as well in New York including leveling a racketeering charge against then BP CEO John Browne.
 The case was settled in arbitration.

 BP and BG both sold their remaining interests in Kashagan in 2003.
 BG sold to the Sinopec and BP to CNOOC.
 The combined sales price is estimated to have been $1.23 billion, of which Grynberg may have received as much as 15% of ($185 million).
 This is in addition to the $90 million that Grynberg is estimated to have received with BP and Statoil previously sold part of their interests to Total for $600 million in 2001.

 Grynberg is known for defending his rights in court.
 According to one source, during negotiations involving the Kashagan interests, he ripped up a settlement check for $90 million and demanded appraisal and arbitration.

-Grynberg reportedly owned more than 800 oil and natural gas well wells throughout the world.
+Grynberg reportedly owned more than 800 oil and natural gas wells throughout the world.
 He was involved in ventures in the former Soviet Union, Middle East, Africa, Far East and Latin America.

 Grynberg has been focused on a Qui Tam lawsuit against the major oil companies accusing them of stealing billions of dollars in royalties from the U.S. government.